SteveBenz/ProgressiveColonizationSystem/README.md

        2.  (complete) Create a basic shinies container
        3.  (complete) Create shinies containers that don't let you fill them at the KSP 4   (complete) Mun/Minmus shinies peak at T1, Duna/Ike/Gilly at T2, T5 only at Dres/Eloo/Moho/Eve
-       3. Make the shinies boost your rep on landing
+       5. Make the shinies boost your rep on landing
+       6. Re-implement the checks to make sure Shinies don't actually come from Kerbin
    3. Support USI kerbal types
    4.  (complete) Life support dialog works nicely in the editors - can estimate usage and ag production
    5.  (complete) Make the GetInfo()'s show the electric utilization